 Companies recognize the value of Career Pathways and continually praise our results.

-In 2017, Bill Leonard, President of Carolinas Healthcare-University, praised Career Pathways as “…an amazing connection between education and real life...”
+Bill Leonard, President of Atrium Health University, praised Career Pathways as “…an amazing connection between education and real life...”
 He went on to say, “Career Pathways is absolutely a method of changing the upward mobility of Charlotte into something that is dramatically positive”.